tromey/gdb-helpers/README.md

 Here `helpers` is the directory where I did the `git clone`.

+## Oddball Features:

+* If you put `\E` into your `extended-prompt`, then when running gdb in the shell, changes to the current location will be sent to a running Emacs using `emacsclient`.
+For best results you will also want to `(setq server-raise-frame nil)` in Emacs.

+  This is useful if you have to run gdb from the shell for some reason, and want see the sources, and don't want to use the TUI, and gdb-gui fails due to an obscure bug on your machine.
+Cough cough.

 ## New commands:

 * `ecomm N`.
 Edit the commands for breakpoint N.  This writes the